PayPal could heat up mobile payments race if McDonald's test pays off

-SAN FRANCISCO (Reuters) - PayPal is in the early stages of what may be a blockbuster mobile payments deal with McDonald’s Corp, the world’s biggest hamburger chain.
+SAN FRANCISCO, Aug 17 (Reuters) - PayPal is in the early stages of what may be a blockbuster mobile payments deal with McDonald’s Corp, the world’s biggest hamburger chain.

 McDonald’s is testing a mobile payments service featuring PayPal at 30 of its restaurants in France.
 Earlier this year, McDonald’s ran demonstrations of a broader PayPal mobile payments service at its franchisee conference in Orlando, Florida.